Sebs69/Asus-ROG-Aml-Deep-Dive/README.md

 -   **Logical Proof:** The code lacks critical checks for the laptop's hardware state (MUX mode).
 -   **Systemic Proof:** The issue is reproducible across different models and BIOS versions.

+> Matthew Garrett had commented on this analysis, suggesting the system-wide freezes are likely caused by the firmware entering System Management Mode (SMM), highly recommend also checking this out for additional context and understanding: https://news.ycombinator.com/threads?id=mjg59

 Until a fix is implemented, millions of buyers of Asus laptops from approx. 2021 to present day are facing stutters on the simplest of tasks, such as watching YouTube, for the simple mistake of using a sleep call inside of an inefficient interrupt handler and not checking the GPU environment properly.

 The code is there.
 The traces prove it.
 ASUS must fix its firmware.